Jon-Audi/Jaxi-Taxi/README.md

 1.  **Frontend (Next.js/React)**: A web-based dashboard allows you to play music and visualize the suggested lighting.
 It is built with ShadCN UI components and Tailwind CSS.
 The app dynamically finds and lists any MP3 files you place in the `public/audio` folder.
 2.  **Backend (Next.js/Genkit)**: A Google Genkit flow analyzes the audio file using an AI model to determine an appropriate `color`, `intensity`, and `effect`.
 3.  **Hardware Bridge (Python)**: The Genkit flow executes a Python script on the server (your Raspberry Pi), passing the lighting parameters as arguments.
-4.  **GPIO Control (Python)**: The Python script interprets these arguments and (in a real setup) controls the GPIO pins to drive the connected LED lights.
+4.  **GPIO Control (Python)**: The Python script interprets these arguments and uses the `rpi_ws281x` library to control a connected WS2812B addressable LED strip.

 ---